-- 1. Bring the certificate of veterinary inspection for each animal with you and present at the weigh-in location. - 2.
-All gilts have to be ear notched in both ears. - 3.
-Gilts may be taken home on Tuesday at conclusion of swine or poultry show, whichever is later.
-No transportation provided after the show. - 4.
-The Gilt Class shall consist of one gilt born on or after January 1, 2021. - 5.
-Swine must have been owned and personally cared for by exhibitor since June 1, 2021. - 6.
-Exhibitors must use only the pen assigned by the superintendent or assistants. - 7.
-Judging will be based on breeding characteristics. - 8.
+- 1. The Gilt Class shall consist of one gilt born on or after January 1, 2022. - 2.
+Swine must have been owned and personally cared for by exhibitor since June 1, 2022. - 3.
+Bring the certificate of veterinary inspection for each animal with you and present at the weigh-in location. - 4.
+All gilts have to be ear notched in both ears. - 5.
+Exhibitors must use only the pen assigned by the Livestock Committee. - 6.
+Judging will be based on breeding characteristics. - 7.
 Exhibitors not able to be present or able to bring their animal(s) have the option to prepare a display and exhibit at the General Show.
 Sign up for Animal Science display.